PE/Sport

 Year 7

-Students begin the year in term 1 with more familiar sports such as football, rugby, netball and badminton.
+Students begin the year in Term 1 with more familiar sports such as football, rugby, netball and badminton they spend.
+This year will also see the introduction of trampolining and gymnastics added to the curriculum.
 They will look to develop key skills within each sport and will be assessed through a practical end of topic assessment.
 This data will be used to help understand and target areas for development when they revisit the topic in the following year.
 We identify five key skills per sport and deliver double lessons where possible to maximise learning time, we look to ensure that students are developing these techniques throughout the lessons and are presented with plenty of opportunity to perform and perfect these skills.

 Year 8